Isobel Coleman: Council on Foreign Relations

 Returning to international affairs, Coleman became a senior fellow at the Council on Foreign Relations, where she focused on the political economy of the Middle East.
 In 2002, she founded CFR's Women and Foreign Policy program to focus foreign policy attention on the importance of improving the status of women around the world.
 In 2010, she became the founding director of CFR's Civil Society, Markets and Democracy program.

-Coleman is well known for her writing on women and economic development, including her groundbreaking article, "The Payoff From Women’s Rights" (Foreign Affairs, May 2004).
+Coleman is known for her writing on women and economic development, including her groundbreaking article, "The Payoff From Women’s Rights" (Foreign Affairs, May 2004).
 She has also published widely about gender in the Middle East, including her 2010 book Paradise Beneath Her Feet: How Women are Transforming the Middle East (Random House), which the Los Angeles Times described as "outstanding" and The Economist as "nuanced."
 In 2012, she was the commencement speaker at Effat University in Jeddah, Saudi Arabia.
 In 2013, she delivered a talk at TedxMidAtlantic on how women are transforming the Middle East.

 While at CFR, Coleman also published on a broad range of economic and political issues, including the challenge of post-revolution transition in Middle East countries such as Egypt and Tunisia, youth unemployment in the Middle East, and the region's need for fuel subsidy reform.
 She is the author, co-author and editor of, and contributor to, numerous books, including Women and Girls Rising: Progress and Resistance Around the World (Routledge, 2015), Pathways to Freedom: Political and Economic Lessons From Democratic Transitions (Council on Foreign Relations, 2013), The Unfinished Revolution: Voices from the Global Fight for Women’s Rights (Seven Stories Press, 2012), Restoring the Balance: A Middle East Strategy for the Next President (Brookings Institution Press, 2008), and Strategic Foreign Assistance: Civil Society in International Security (Hoover Press, 2006).